krispybataa/pdf-etl-prototype/REPORT.md

 ## Conclusion

-The **CV parsing feature** is now functional and allows **automatic information extraction** with a reasonable level of accuracy.
-The next steps involve refining the **parsing logic** to handle CV variability better while balancing **strict pattern matching** with **flexibility** to ensure more accurate results without hindering the current system’s usability.
+The **CV parsing feature** is now functional to a degree and allows **automatic information extraction** with a reasonable level of accuracy.
+My next step would be to start drafing the framework for the formal project which comprises this feature.